 I think [the ABA] and probably the CFPB too decided that it’s just too much of a hot-button issue to say you’re coming out against stay-at-home spouses getting credit.”

-- Angela Littwin, an assistant professor at the University of Texas School of Law who studies consumer protection law and regulation of the credit industry.
+- Angela Littwin, University of Texas School of Law

 “Access to credit by stay-at-home parents and the soundness of the banking system are not mutually exclusive in a society such as ours, which most often views the married couple as a single economic unit.
 The idea that they may be mutually exclusive arose only a few years ago, merely as a by-product of efforts to tighten young adults’ access to credit by limiting their reliance on their parents’ income.”

--Margaret Ryznar, a professor at the Indiana University Robert H. McKinney School of Law who specializes in family law.
+-Margaret Ryznar, Indiana University Robert H. McKinney School of Law

 “From the credit card company’s perspective, it makes the most sense to tie an individual’s income and expenses to the individual’s ability to repay.
 This gives the credit card company the most transparent information.
 Linking the individual’s financial situation to the individual’s ability to repay also promotes better risk management and greater safety and soundness among financial institutions.
 This must be balanced against one of the goals of Congress and society, which is broad access to credit for all individuals.
 The two goals can be in conflict, since broader access to credit may include providing credit to those who have additional financial-risk characteristics.
 There is no easy answer to this issue.
 A good outcome will provide broad access and also have in place safeguards to promote safety and soundness, but the tension between the two conflicting goals will remain.
 The problem is a general one in banking, and another good example is in the housing mortgage market.”